 Since this is an American flagged ship, pay and labor standards would be consistent with United States standards and regulations.
 That, combined with no casino onboard does lead to a higher-than-average cruise cost, but a Pride of America Hawaii cruise is something special and the cost is worth it.
 If you are a bargain seeker, check Pride of America cruise prices in the fall and winter where balcony cabins hover around $1,500 vs summer when they go as high as $2,500 per person.

-What I Loved About Sailing on Pride of America:
+What I Loved About Cruising on Pride of America in Hawaii:

 When we visited Hawaii the month prior to the cruise, we stayed on the Big Island.
 While we had a great time, our friends all asked "are you going to Maui / Oahu / Kauai?"
 A few decades ago, I guess this was a real opportunity but today not only is that going to cost hundreds of dollars in airfare but many hours of lost vacation time.
 In fact, a flight from Hilo to Lihue Airport on Kauai is a 2-hour flight!
 This means that a cruise is the only realistic way to see all four of the major Hawaiian islands.
 Without an experience like this though, you are simply going to a resort and seeing only one aspect of Hawaii.